Learn

 5.Content Depth

-15%Comprehensive coverage with sufficient word count, examples, and supporting evidence.
+15%Comprehensive coverage with sufficient examples and supporting evidence.
 Aggarwal et al. (KDD 2024) found that adding statistics and adding quotations were among the top three GEO methods, which together produced 30-40% relative improvement on the paper's Position-Adjusted Word Count metric.

 Tip: Aim for 1,500+ words on key pages.
 Include specific statistics, named sources, and concrete examples.